How I got started

 I want to use what I’ve learned to help others have the confidence to try a project or two of their own.
 You never know what you can do until you try!

-I’m a Canadian dog-mom of two rescues who light up every one of my days.
+I’m a Canadian dog-mom of three rescues who light up every one of my days.
 I love tea, books, true crime shows and flowers.